JohnnyHuang0515/project_gutenberg/README.md

 ---

 ## 📝 Additional Notes
-* By default, books with English titles are skipped; only pure Chinese books are saved
+* By default, books with English titles are skipped; only fully Chinese titles are downloaded
-* A random delay between 0.5 to 2 seconds is added to reduce the risk of being blocked
+* A random delay of 0.5 to 2 seconds is used between requests to reduce the risk of being blocked

 ---